'I slow rolled myself': Bad beat puts Shaun Deeb on path to WSOP POY

 Today we're in the Colossus.
 What is the plan going forward for Prague?
 Just max fire and go for everything?

 I like to gamble.
 These stakes aren't that high, so I'm definitely going to splash around.
-You may or may not see me with the quadruple straddle on calling with nine-high, but no, it's not that serious of stakes, not that serious of poker, so it's fun.
-And there's a lot of people here to gamble with me.
-So, if I get the right table with Martin (Kabrhel) or Texas Mike (Moncek), we're going to be splashing and we're going to have a good time.
-I think gambling needs to be brought back in poker and I'm doing my best for that.
+And there are a lot of people here to gamble with me.
+If I get the right table with Martin [Kabrhel] or Texas Mike [Moncek], we're going to be splashing and we're going to have a good time.
+I think gambling needs to be brought back in poker, and I'm doing my best for that.

 You won the $100K PLO this past summer.
 Here we are with the deep run in another PLO event.
 We know you play all the games, but is PLO on top of it right now?

 That last hand was brutal.
-Did you think you won the the pot at first?
+Did you think you won the pot at first?

-Oh yeah, I slow rolled myself.
-I saw the dry ace in his hand which I felt like he had a lot when he raised the flop with that sizing.
-So I was just going to check call him all-in and I had the nut low draw to back up as well.
-And yeah, he just happened to have kickers that made pots.
-So it's kind of crazy.
+Oh yeah, I slow-rolled myself.
+I saw the dry ace in his hand, which I felt like he had a lot when he raised the flop with that sizing.
+So I was just going to check-call him all-in, and I had the nut low draw to back me up as well.
+And yeah, he just happened to have kickers that made quads.
+It's kind of crazy.

 I think my resume is already strong enough.
 It's not to insult anyone else who is eligible and up for the discussion.
-I just think that for how little I play, my results, the hell I play year round.
-Obviously, I play the most of the World Series, but that's what I try for.
-And I'm going for a POY every year and I've had so many first and seconds in that.
+I'm going for POY every year, and I've had so many firsts and seconds in that.
 I find a way to compete in every game.

 Images courtesy of WSOP.